 For the artist, it’s a question of “weaving with” the world around him, just as contexts weave and reweave reality. ——— Paul Ardenne, A Contextual Art

 Dancer and choreographer, Gilles Viandier develops within the generic #Number# project, an evolutionary investigation at the crossing of performance, dance, installation and architecture, creating projects that combine social responsibility, sustainability, respect and dialogue with the environment in echo to an architect‘s diploma questioning the urban and artistic conversion of industrial wastelands in Europe.

-Linked to the context, the history and the identity of every city, #Number# questions the urban perception, the movement and commitment of the body, the representation in general and realizes performative in situ devices based on the apprehension of the public space, its diversion and the role of the spectator.
+Linked to the context, the history and the identity of every city, #Number# questions the urban perception, the movement and commitment of the body, the representation in general and realizes performative in situ devices based on the apprehension of the public space, its diversion and spectator’s role.